 The data collected by OOI arrays are transmitted through a cyberinfrastructure, making it possible for anyone with an Internet connection to download ocean data in real time.

 Data are gathered by both cabled and un-cabled instruments located across multiple research stations in the Pacific and Atlantic Oceans.
-The data consists mostly of tables of raw instrument values, such as counts, volts, and other measurements.
+The data are compiled mostly in tables of raw instrument values (such as counts and volts).

 Data Management, Storage, and Processing

-The primary computing servers, data storage and backup, are housed at Rutgers, which serves as the front-facing cyberinfrastructure portal access point.
+The primary computing servers, data storage and backup, are housed at OSU, which serves as the front-facing cyberinfrastructure portal access point.
 This entire network is then mirrored to the west coast over a high-bandwidth Internet2 network link in partnership with Pacific Northwest Gigapop.
-The data stores at Oregon State University and Woods Hole Oceanographic Institution continuously synchronize with the data repositories located at the east and west coast cyberinfrastructure sites.
+The data stores at OSU and Woods Hole Oceanographic Institution continuously synchronize with the data repositories located at the east and west coast cyberinfrastructure sites.